open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/access_db/topics/pgbouncer.html.md

 The PgBouncer connection pooler, from the PostgreSQL community, is included in your Greenplum Database installation.
 PgBouncer is a light-weight connection pool manager for Greenplum and PostgreSQL.
 PgBouncer maintains a pool for connections for each database and user combination.
 PgBouncer either creates a new database connection for a client or reuses an existing connection for the same user and database.
 When the client disconnects, PgBouncer returns the connection to the pool for re-use.

-PgBouncer shares connections in one of three pool modes:
+In order not to compromise transaction semantics for connection pooling, PgBouncer supports several types of pooling when rotating connections:

--   *Session pooling* – When a client connects, a connection is assigned to it as long as it remains connected.
-When the client disconnects, the connection is placed back into the pool.
+- *Session pooling* - Most polite method.
+When a client connects, a server connection will be assigned to it for the whole duration the client stays connected.
+When the client disconnects, the server connection will be put back into the pool.
+This is the default method.

--   *Transaction pooling* – A connection is assigned to a client for the duration of a transaction.
-When PgBouncer notices the transaction is done, the connection is placed back into the pool.
-This mode can be used only with applications that do not use features that depend upon a session.
+- *Transaction pooling* - A server connection is assigned to a client only during a transaction.
+When PgBouncer notices that transaction is over, the server connection will be put back into the pool.

--   *Statement pooling* – Statement pooling is like transaction pooling, but multi-statement transactions are not allowed.
-This mode is intended to enforce autocommit mode on the client and is targeted for PL/Proxy on PostgreSQL.
+- *Statement pooling* - Most aggressive method.
+The server connection will be put back into the pool immediately after a query completes.
+Multi-statement transactions are disallowed in this mode as they would break.

 You can set a default pool mode for the PgBouncer instance.
 You can override this mode for individual databases and users.